 Kevin Sullivan, who was booking WCW at the time, later told me that once he saw that, he told people that the tide had turned.
 He said he knew right then that WWE was going to pass them and that they’d never catch us again…”

 Kevin Sullivan was right.
 This match played a critical role in the then World Wrestling Federation securing higher TV ratings over WCW who, for 82 straight weeks, had a lead over WWF during the infamous Monday Night Wars.
 It was through matches like this one that led WWF to the top again.

 After the match, Mick Foley had a long heart-to-heart with his tearful wife on the phone.
-This conversation almost led him to retiring from pro wrestling altogether, something he eventually did on a full-time basis in 2000.
+This conversation almost led him to retire from pro wrestling altogether, something he eventually did on a full-time basis in 2000.
 Ironically enough, in his final match as a full-time wrestler at *No Way Out* in February of 2000, Foley replicated his fall through the roof of the cell during another Hell in A Cell match against Triple H, but this time, proper precautions were taken to ensure his safety performing the stunt.

 Mick Foley, we salute you.

 Watch the Undertaker vs Mankind Hell in a Cell match from King of the Ring 1998 here in its entirety:

 SOURCE: ESPN, IGN.com, WWF Fan Axxess, Mick Foley’s autobiography, Have a Nice Day